1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Osmotic laxatives and stool softeners like docusate are generally safe—ask your OB-GYN.
+Osmotic laxatives and stool softeners such as docusate are harmless in most cases- ask your OB-GYN.

-How long does it take for fiber to work?
+Fiber How long does it take to work?

-Usually 2–3 days.
-Water and movement help speed up the results.
+Usually 2-3 days.
+Water and movement facilitate the expediency of results.

 When should I see a doctor?